words-matter/blacklist-whitelist-are-not-racist-words/README.md

 Famous projects such as [Go](https://github.com/golang/go/commit/608cdcaede1e7133dc994b5e8894272c2dce744b), [Chromium](https://chromium-review.googlesource.com/c/chromium/src/+/2234793), [curl](https://github.com/curl/curl/pull/5546), and [PHPUnit](https://github.com/sebastianbergmann/phpunit/commit/8e9c76d33dab4095c9066072076f368193e4166d) have supported this movement and have removed blacklist/whitelist from their codebase.
 Other projects such as [OpenSSL](https://github.com/openssl/openssl/pull/12089), on the other hand, declined to merge term changes.

-As far as I have observed, most of those who advocate removal of blacklist are white people.
+As far as I have observed, most of those who advocate the removal of blacklist are white people.
 Some black people were grateful for this movement, but it is worth mentioning that there are also quite a few black people who hate this movement.

 ## Etymology and Usage